Staffordshire Smallbore Rifle Association Badge.

 Prone

-D 1 to 10 50 Metres
+D Un-numbered 50 Metres

 10

-Prone / Standing / Kneeling / Benchrest
+Prone / Kneeling / Sitting / Standing

 Ranges A, B and C should be regarded as one range for safety purposes.
 Range D may operate independently from Ranges A, B and C.

-6. Shooting is only authorised from the designated Firing Points, and may only commence when the butts are clear.
+6. Shooting is only authorised from the designated Firing Points and may only commence when the butts are clear.

 10. Only authorized frames and targets should be used on the range.
+(See Annex A)

-Code Of Conduct
+Code Of Conduct - August 2023 Onwards

 This Code of Conduct sets out the conditions of use required by the Staffordshire Smallbore Rifle Association.